 Facilities

-HCDE is located on the first, second, third, and fourth floors of Sieg Hall, and the third floor of the Engineering Annex Building, on the Seattle Campus of the University of Washington.
-Sieg contains the HCDE main office as well as faculty and staff offices, shared faculty research labs and a department lounge, as well as one large main conference room and two smaller meeting rooms, and shared departmental labs, including a virtual reality lab, a make lab, and a design lab.
+HCDE is located in Sieg Hall on UW’s Seattle Campus.
+Sieg contains the HCDE main office as well as faculty and staff offices, shared faculty research labs and a department lounge, as well as two large primary conference rooms and two smaller meeting rooms, and shared departmental labs.
+The main HCDE conference rooms are available to HCDE faculty and staff for meetings related to HCDE projects.

 HCDE has a robust research agenda, with faculty running research labs and centers.
 The Virtual Reality Lab, the Make Lab, and the Design Lab comprise HCDE's Educational Labs (Ed Labs), shared spaces to be used by HCDE students and faculty for teaching, learning, and research activities.